gravitl/netmaker-docs/upgrades.rst

 Notes:
 ================================
-1. The server must be upgraded before any clients.
+1. The server should be upgraded before any clients.
-2. If upgrading to CE version, any relays will be lost
+2. Relays will need to be recreated after the server and all clients are upgraded
-3. If upgrading from EE to EE, a new licence key and tenant id must be obtained from https://app.netmaker.io
+3. If upgrading from EE to EE, a new licence key and tennet id must be obtained from https://app.netmaker.io
-4. Relayed clients must be updated before the relays
-5. As the netmaker netclient node is updated when updating the server, if the netmaker node was a relay, the relayed nodes will have to be reset
-6. As each netclient is updated, a new host, nodes, and gateways will be visible in the netmaker UI.
+4. As each netclient is updated, a new host, nodes, and gateways will be visible in the netmaker UI.

 Steps:
 ================================
-1. On netmaker server, download the nm-upgrade.sh script from https://fileserver.netmaker.io/upgrades/nm-upgrade.sh; make the script executable and run it
+1. Download the nm-upgrade.sh script from https://fileserver.netmaker.io/upgrades/nm-upgrade.sh; make the script executable and run it after the upgrade only one host will be visible in the UI.
+It will named same as the hostname of the server rather than netmaker-1.
-2. On each client (relayed nodes should be updated first), download the latest version of netclient and run the `netclient install` command
+2. On each client download the latest version of netclient and run the `netclient install` command As each netclient is updated, a new host, nodes, and gateways will be visible in the netmaker UI.

 Critical Notes for 0.13.X
 ================================